LordBaryhobal/packetman/README.md

 You are free to use this project in any way or form, even for commercial purposes, as long as you keep the same license (GPL-3.0) and credit the orignal authors.

 ## 5. Spreadsheets
-You an access the different spreadsheets listing all translations, texts, sounds, settings and save format through by clicking [here](https://docs.google.com/spreadsheets/d/1mztYjDFp3rQhIc3oBZIXcrTSugGvXeVyIbywnN1AFCc/edit?usp=sharing).
+You can access the different spreadsheets listing all translations, texts, sounds, settings and save format by clicking [here](https://docs.google.com/spreadsheets/d/1mztYjDFp3rQhIc3oBZIXcrTSugGvXeVyIbywnN1AFCc/edit?usp=sharing).